-During the subsequent decades a vast network of primary 2.9.1 health care institutions has been developed covering the entire country and the entire planning process through the five years plan was an effort to strengthen the public health practice through launching of national control/eradication programme of major communicable diseases, integration of the Indian systems of medicine, population control, launching of sanitation and drinking water supply programme through mission approach, ICDS programme, multipurpose health workers scheme, scheme of community health guides etc. Large number of committees were subsequently established to periodically review various components of public health system like Mudaliar Chaddha Committee, 1962; Health Committee, 1961; School Madhok Committee, 1965; Mukherjee Committee, 1963; Committee, 1967; Kartar Singh Jungalwalla Committee, 1967; Committee,1973; Shrivastava Committee,1975; Bajaj Committee,1987; etc. during the subsequent period.
-All primarily recommended strengthening of public health system through primary health care approach strengthening its various components be it infrastructure, be it manpower, be it training, be it medical education, etc. The Mudaliar Committee in particular stated in unequivocal terms that no change in constitutional provisions with regard to health being a State subject was necessary.
-11A
+During the subsequent decades a vast network of primary 2.9.1health care institutions has been developed covering the entire country and the entire planning process through the five years plan was an effort to strengthen the public health practice through launching of national control/eradication programme of major communicable diseases, integration of the Indian systems of medicine, population control, launching of sanitation and drinking water supply programme through mission approach, ICDS programme, multipurpose health workers scheme, scheme of community health guides etc. Large number of committees were subsequently established to periodically review various components of public health system like Mudaliar Health Committee,1962; Chaddha School Committee,1961; Madhok Committee,1965; Committee,1963; Mukherjee Singh Jungalwalla Committee,1967; Kartar Committee,1967; Committee,1973; Shrivastava Committee,1975; Bajaj Committee,1987; the subsequent period.
+All primarily recommended etc. during strengthening of public health system through primary health care approach strengthening its various components be it infrastructure, be it manpower, be it training, be it medical education, etc. The Mudaliar Committee in particular stated in unequivocal terms that no change in constitutional provisions with regard to health being a State subject was necessary.11A